heinzermch/heinzermch.github.io/_posts/2020-28-03-on-loss-functions-part-1.md

 ## Comments

 I would be happy to hear about any mistakes or inconsistencies in my post.
 Other suggestions are of course also welcome.
-You can either write me a comment below or find my email address on the [about page](https://heinzermch.github.io/about/).
+You can either write a comment below or find my email address on the [about page](https://heinzermch.github.io/about/).